MMLabCodes/polymersimulator/docs/simulating_phas_example_script.rst

 This will build 3 different decamers for the given prefixes.
 If you are unsure of how to call the parameters and pdb files for the generated polymers, this is explained here: https://polymersimulator.readthedocs.io/en/latest/simulating_phas.html#loading-polymer-files

 .. note::
-   This example builds only decamers but by using i notation, a second list of differeing polymer lengths can be defined allowing for packing different lengths of the same type of polymer.
+   This example is limited to buuilding decamers.
+However, by using i notation in a for loop, a second list of differeing polymer lengths can be defined allowing for packing different lengths of the same type of polymer.
 An example of this will be shown in the final script of this guide.

 4: Script to build systems - 1 type of polymer
 ----------------------------------------------